medialab/xan/docs/cmd/search.md

     xan search --help

 search options:
-    -e, --exact            Perform an exact match rather than using a regular expression.
+    -e, --exact            Perform an exact match.
+    -r, --regex            Use a regex to perform the match.
     --input <index>        CSV file containing a column of value to index & search.
     -i, --ignore-case      Case insensitive search.
 This is equivalent to prefixing the regex with '(?i)'.
     -s, --select <arg>     Select the columns to search.
 See 'xan select -h' for the full syntax.
-    -v, --invert-match     Select only rows that did not match
+    -v, --invert-match     Select only rows that did not match -f, --flag <column>    If given, the command will not filter rows but will instead flag the found rows in a new column with given name.

 Common options:
     -h, --help             Display this message